Core Concepts

 |

-Task B (dispatched, uses Agent v2 + Container v1)
+Task B (dispatched, uses Agent v2)

-This design guarantees that editing a container or agent mid-run never changes behavior for in-flight tasks.
-Each task is pinned to the exact agent version (and through it, the exact container version) that was current at dispatch time.
+Task A continues running on Agent v1 (unaffected)This design guarantees that editing an agent mid-run never changes behavior for in-flight tasks.
+Each task is pinned to the exact agent version that was current at dispatch time, including its runtime image.

-curl -X PATCH https://api.agentcontainer.com/v1/agents/agt_xyz789 \
+curl -X PATCH https://agentcontainer.co/api/v1/agents/agt_xyz789 \

 -H "Authorization: Bearer ac_live_..." \